Evolutionary history of plants: Adaptations to land colonization

-These spores, known as cryptospores, were produced either singly (monads), in pairs (dyads) or groups of four (tetrads), and their microstructure resembles that of modern liverwort spores, suggesting they share an equivalent grade of organisation.
+These spores were produced either singly (monads), in pairs (dyads) or groups of four (tetrads), and their microstructure resembles that of modern liverwort spores, suggesting they share an equivalent grade of organisation.
 Their walls contain sporopollenin – further evidence of an embryophytic affinity.
-It could be that atmospheric 'poisoning' prevented eukaryotes from colonising the land prior to this, or it could simply have taken a great time for the necessary complexity to evolve.

 Trilete spores similar to those of vascular plants appear soon afterwards, in Upper Ordovician rocks about 455 million years ago.
 Depending exactly when the tetrad splits, each of the four spores may bear a "trilete mark", a Y-shape, reflecting the points at which each cell squashed up against its neighbours.
 However, this requires that the spore walls be sturdy and resistant at an early stage.
 This resistance is closely associated with having a desiccation-resistant outer wall—a trait only of use when spores must survive out of water.
 Indeed, even those embryophytes that have returned to the water lack a resistant wall, thus don't bear trilete marks.
 A close examination of algal spores shows that none have trilete spores, either because their walls are not resistant enough, or, in those rare cases where they are, because the spores disperse before they are compressed enough to develop the mark or do not fit into a tetrahedral tetrad.

 The earliest megafossils of land plants were thalloid organisms, which dwelt in fluvial wetlands and are found to have covered most of an early Silurian flood plain.
 They could only survive when the land was waterlogged.
 There were also microbial mats.